raffraffraff/oci-k3s/README.md

 - gotk-sync.yaml
 ```

+## Deploy something using GitOps!
 At this point you should decide on a directory structure for your FluxCD repo.
-This is a typical monorepo deployment with separate 'staging' and 'production' environments:
+This example shows a typical monorepo deployment with separate 'staging' and 'production' environments:

 ```
 ├── clusters